-The 17th annual Junior Eurovision Song Contest, will be organized by TVP in Gliwice-Silesia on Sunday 24 November, following Poland's win in 2018.
+The 18th annual Junior Eurovision Song Contest, will be organized by TVP in Warsaw on Sunday 29 November, following Poland's second consecutive win in 2019.

-18 EBU Members and 1 Associate will take part in the Junior Eurovision Song Contest 2019.
-Spain will return to the competition after an absence of 13 years.
+11 EBU Members and 1 Associate will take part in the Junior Eurovision Song Contest 2020.
+Germany will participate for the very first time.

-The slogan for the 2019 event is #ShareTheJoy.
+The slogan for the 2020 event is #MoveTheWorld.
 The winner will be determined by points decided by national juries in each of the participating nations and an online vote across the world.

 The Junior Eurovision Song Contest is one of the world’s highest profile talent events for children between the ages of 9 and 14.